FAQ about the Great Plain Squares Dance Class

 Where do I park?

 You can park in back of the church or on surrounding streets.
-Enter the door off the parking lot and walk up the stairs to the main hall for the dance.
+Enter the door off the parking lot and walk down the stairs to the main hall for the dance.

 Do I need a partner?